Emergency ambulance claiming

 A: We will cover you if you are usually covered by nib in the state you live in.

 A: If you have an nib international student or visitor cover, you are covered for emergency ambulance transport and treatment when medically necessary.
-An ambulance should be called when you are in an emergency or life threatening situation.
-To call an ambulance, dial ‘000’.
+An ambulance should be called when you are in an emergency or life threatening situation by dialling 000.